For centuries, humans have sought relief by ingesting variations of the plant—and now—so can pets.

 Customer feedback and engagement is engrained in Treatibles’ business model.
 Upon selling their first 2,500 products, Carella said, the company attached feedback cards.
 The response was surprising; approximately 70 percent of customers responded to the survey.

 Survey results and customer testimonials have proven valuable.
-Ceralla said that the company has been able to create a database of information, such as at what age, for what condition, and what other animals are seeking relief from infused products.
+Carella said that the company has created a database of information using these results, which include age, health conditions, and symptom relief animals received from their products.
 By soliciting information from customers, she added, Treatibles is working to fill the information gap.

 Carella said that learning just how many ailing animals there are out there is one of the biggest surprises she has encountered so far.
 In fact, the rate of chronic illnesses (such as arthritis and cancer) in dogs and cats has dramatically increased, according to a study conducted by the Banfield Pet Hospital.